 You should integrate flossing into your daily routine.
 The advantages outstrip the effort.
 The gums of your health will improve.
 Your breath will be fresh.
 The plaque will be removed.
 Flossing doesn’t take much time and is not costly, so you have no excuse not to floss your teeth to notch up your oral hygiene.
 Flossing will reduce visits to the dentists which ultimately cut your cost.
 For this reason getting a flossing toothbrush becomes appealing.

-There are a number of products in the market; you can get one that suits you.
+There are several products in the market; you can get one that suits you.
 There are different shapes and sizes.
 They are handy to carry on journeys and you can always take them whenever you travel.
 They don’t cost a lot too much either so do not hesitate to get one and get flossing.

 Sofresh Flossing Toothbrush